 - Chunker: A chunker's job is to split the files and the incremental changes into chunks of a suitable size ~4MB.
 These chunks can be later joined in the same order to reconstruct the original file.
 This component can intelligently sense the changes that are done on the file and transmit only those parts to the storage server.

-- Indexer: responsible for listening to the Watcher and maintains the information about the chunks of files.
+- Indexer: Responsible for listening to the Watcher and maintaining the information about the chunks of files.
 The indexer also syncs this data with the Metadata storage server using a synchronization service to successfully store chunks in cloud storage.

 2. Meta Service